Marjorie T. Desmond

 • Marjorie moved to the public sector in 1998, working in-house for the U.S. Department of Treasury/U.S. Customs Service in Long Beach, California.
 She handled legal questions from federal law enforcement agents, trained customs inspectors, and prepared cases for trial in the Court of International Trade and federal district courts.

 • Marjorie passed the Arizona bar in 2010.
 She directed the commercial litigation department of the Scottsdale office of a Minnesota law firm until 2013, when she switched to a field more conducive to helping families.

 • Marjorie transitioned her practice to estate planning and family law in 2013 in association with a local family law attorney.
 She opened her own firm in 2015.

-Maricopa County Bar Association 2014 – present, Scottsdale Chamber Member, Central Arizona Estate Planning Council Member, Disabled American Veterans, estate planning volunteer; Wills for Heroes, volunteer; BNI, Scottsdale Referral Partners Chapter, founding member, former president and current mentor.
+Maricopa County Bar Association, Scottsdale Chamber Member, Disabled American Veterans, estate planning volunteer; Wills for Heroes, volunteer; BNI, Scottsdale Referral Partners Chapter, founding member, former president and current mentor.

 Marjorie has been actively involved in a number of community organizations since moving to Arizona.
 She has held numerous positions in PTO and school organizations, church groups, Boy Scouts and Girl Scouts.
-She is also a member of the Stanford Alumni Association and is the president of Southwesterly Shores Homeowner’s Association.
+She is also a member of the Stanford Alumni Association.

 Personal Interests and Family

-Marjorie has been married for 23 years, and has two children, a daughter who is pre-med at the University of Southern California, and a son who attends Brophy College Preparatory School in Phoenix.
-Marjorie enjoys playing classical piano, traveling, exercising and reading.
+Marjorie has been married for 26 years.
+She enjoys playing classical piano and electric guitar, traveling, exercising and reading.
 She and her family and their beloved Boston Terrier make their home in Scottsdale.